aradzie/keybr.com/docs/translations_report.md

 # Simplified Chinese

-Translated: 426 messages, 5117 words
+Translated: 425 messages, 5099 words

-Untranslated: 7 messages, 52 words
+Untranslated: 9 messages, 56 words

 * *Books*
 * *Syntax:*
 * *Source Code*
 * *M|T|W|T|F|S|S*
+* *Explain charts*
+* *Hide explanations*
 * *Generate lessons that reseble the specified programming lang...*
 * *Practice punctuation characters that are specific to a progr...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*

 # Traditional Chinese

-Translated: 431 messages, 5147 words
+Translated: 430 messages, 5129 words

-Untranslated: 2 messages, 22 words
+Untranslated: 4 messages, 26 words

 * *Books*
+* *Explain charts*
+* *Hide explanations*
 * *Generate typing lessons from the text of a book.
 All keys ar...*